 Notes, Cautions, and Warnings 2

-1 About Dell OpenManage Systems Build and Update Utility
+1 About Dell OpenManage Systems Build And Update Utility 5

+Information Organization In The Guide 5

-What's New in This Release
+What's New In This Release 5

-Prerequisites
+Prerequisites 6

-USC Transition
+Lifecycle Controller GUI Transition 6

-Firmware Update Module
+Firmware Update Module 6

-Updating Your System Firmware
+Updating Your System Firmware 7

-Hardware Configuration Module
+Hardware Configuration Module 7

-Configuring Your System Hardware On Your Current System
+Configuring Your System Hardware On Your Current System 7

-Configuring Your System Hardware On Your Current System For Multiple Systems
+Configuring Your System Hardware On Your Current System For Multiple Systems 8

-Server Operating System Installation Module
+Server Operating System Installation Module 9

-Installing the Operating System
+Installing The Operating System 9

-Other Documents You May Need
+Other Documents You May Need 12

-Contacting Dell
+Contacting Dell 12

 2 Launching SBUU 13

-Launching SBUU On A Local System
+Launching SBUU On A Local System 13

-Launching SBUU On a Remote System 13
+Launching SBUU On A Remote System 13

-3 Using SBUU in Different Scenarios 15
+3 Using SBUU In Different Scenarios 15

 Deploying Your Current Bare-Metal Dell System 15

-Deploying More Than One System With the Same Configuration 17
+Deploying More Than One System With The Same Configuration 17

 Deploying More Than One System With Slightly Different Configurations 19

-Deploying Multiple Systems of Different Models 19
+Deploying Multiple Systems Of Different Models 19

-Deploying Multiple Systems With the Same Configuration for Different Operating Systems 19
+Deploying Multiple Systems With The Same Configuration And Different Operating Systems 19

 Reusing Configuration Files 21

 Creating Bootable USB 22

 Creating an ISO image 22

 4 Frequently Asked Questions 23

-About Dell OpenManage Systems Build and Update Utility
+About Dell OpenManage Systems Build And Update Utility

-Dell OpenManage Systems Build and Update Utility (SBUU) is an integrated tool for deployment and update of your Dell systems.
-It has modules such as Server OS Installation, Firmware Update, and Hardware Configuration.
+Dell OpenManage Systems Build and Update Utility (SBUU) is a Graphical User Interface (GUI) based one-to-one deployment and update tool for of the Dell Systems.
+It is available at support.dell.com and as part of the Dell Systems Management Tools and Documentation DVD.
+It has modules such as Server OS Installation (SOI), Firmware Update, and Hardware Configuration.
 These modules enable you to update BIOS and firmware in the pre-operating system environment, apply these settings on the current system or on multiple systems, and install the operating system.